aprajita-99/Midnight-Maps/README.md

 To help users build trust in the AI's safety routing, the application provides rich, interactive map overlays.
 Instead of just taking the algorithm's word for it, users can directly visualize the infrastructure data that powers their safety scores mapped along their path in real-time.

+hese overlays turn a "black box" safety score into a transparent, explainable decision.
+If a route shows a low safety score, a user can toggle the **Street Lamps** layer to instantly spot a long, unlit stretch of road.
+Conversely, toggling the **Cameras** layer might reveal a well-monitored surveillance corridor that explains why an alternate route was marked as safe despite lower foot traffic.
+This visual validation is crucial when navigating unfamiliar areas at night.

 | Overlay | Toggle | Data Source |
 |---------|--------|-------------|
 | 📷 CCTV Cameras | `CameraToggle` | `koramangala_cameras.json` |